 The abandoned line continues 25.9 miles into Glenrock, where Al's Way was constructed along the corridor in the 1990s.
-In the summer of 2020, the town of Glenrock completed Al's Way east to the town limits at Meadowlark Street.
 Work remains to determine ownership of the former Chicago and North Western Transportation Company's railroad corridor connecting Douglas to Glenrock and its potential for a rail-to-trail conversion.
-A group of local partners has recently submitted a request to the National Park Service Rivers, Trails, and Conservation Assistance Program to support planning work to identify a corridor and the necessary stakeholders to complete the trail gap between Douglas and Casper, which is a catalyst project of the Great American Rail-Trail.
+A group of local partners is currently strategizing on fundraising efforts to support planning work to identify a corridor and the necessary stakeholders to complete the trail gap between Douglas and Casper.

-AL's WAY
+AL'S WAY

-Total Length (in Miles) 2.1

-Total Length Along Great American Rail-Trail in Wyo. (in Miles) 2.1
+Total Length / Total Length Along Great American Rail-Trail in Wyo. (in Miles) 2.1 / 2.1

-Trail Type Rail-trail

 Surface Type Asphalt, crushed stone

 Trail Manager Town of Glenrock

-Website glenrock.org/?SEC=CA1DCD8A-8CDA- 489B-B420-F2D593DAD24E
+Website glenrock. org/?SEC=CA1DCD8A- 8CDA-%20489B-B420- F2D593DAD24E

 TrailLink Map traillink.com/trail/als-way